-Project New items for i nitial consideration Paper topic IAS 12 Income Taxes-Expected manner of recovery of indefinite life intangible assets when measuring deferred tax CONTACT(S) Prahalad Halgeri phalgeri@ifrs.org +44 (0)20 7246 6905
+Project New items for initial consideration Paper topic IAS 12 Income Taxes-Expected manner of recovery of indefinite life intangible assets when measuring deferred tax CONTACT(S) Prahalad Halgeri phalgeri@ifrs.org +44 (0)20 7246 6905 This paper has been prepared for discussion of a public meeting of the UDDC Interpretations

 This paper has been prepared for discussion at a public meeting of the IFRS Interpretations Committee.
-Comments made in relation to the application of an IFRS Standard do not purport to be acceptable or unacceptable application of that IFRS Standard-only the IFRS Interpretations Committee or the International Accounting Standards Board (the "Board") can make such a determination.
+Comments made in relation to the application of an IFRS Standard do not purport to be acceptable or unacceptable application of that IFRS Standard-only the IFRS Interpretations Committee or the International Accounting Standards Board[®] (the "Board") can make such a determination.
 Decisions made by the IFRS Interpretations Committee are reported in IFRIC Update.
 The approval of a final Interpretation by the Board is reported in IASB Update.